knu/emacsc/README.md

     [mergetool "ediff"]
         cmd = ediff-merge \"$LOCAL\" \"$REMOTE\" \"$BASE\" \"$MERGED\"

+## magit(1)

+Magit(1) is a frontend command to invoke magit-status.

+usage: magit [direcotry]

+Run magit-status on a given directory.
+If omitted, ask where with the current directory as default.

+This command depends on emacsc(1).
+Put the following lines in your Emacs initialization file.

+    (require 'emacsc)

 ## SEE ALSO

 - [e(1) - a smart wrapper for $EDITOR](https://github.com/knu/e)